 - Bulking method- a dirty bulk will maximise muscle and fat gains, whilst a lean bulk will provide muscle gains with minimal fat gains (more on this later).

 - Personal discipline- the more disciplined you are in following a training and nutrition plan, the faster you will achieve your goals.

 - Training level- skinny newbies will gain muscle faster than seasoned trainees.

 All 4 factors will determine how much muscle and fat you will gain during a bulk.

 Therefore it’s hard to give an exact figure on how long you should bulk for.
 Rather, it all depends on a combination of all 4 of the factors described above.

 Maintain Flexibility In Your Bulking Duration

 From my experience, bulking timelines should be guidelines (at most).
 In other words, you should be flexible in your bulking approach.

 Rather than tracking your bulking duration, you should track your body fat % instead.

-After all, most of skinny guys will be bulking with the aim of maximising muscle gains and minimising fat gains.
+After all, most of skinny guys will be bulking with the aim of maximizing muscle gains and minimizing fat gains.
 Therefore, it makes sense to track your body fat % instead of tracking how long you have been bulking for right?